Development Code Update

 The new code will reflect contemporary planning and business practices, and will set clear but fair criteria for new development.
 Proposals which conform to the new vision will have a streamlined approval process, which will boost economic development, and infill has never been as feasible in Fresno as it will be under the new Development Code, ensuring that we grow inward as well as outward in the coming years.

-The Draft of the Development Code is now available for public review.
+The Draft of the Development Code is now available.
 It can be viewed in three ways:

 Free Viewing at Libraries.
 A hardcopy may be viewed at the central branch of the Fresno County Library at 2420 Mariposa Street in Downtown Fresno.
 In a short time, copies will be accessible for viewing at other locations throughout the city.
 When they are available, the locations will be listed on this page.